cedlautrichien/cedlautrichien/README.md

 - 👀 I’m interested in quality assurance and business analysis
 - 🌱 I’m currently learning Python and Java
 - 💞️ I’m looking to collaborate on IT projects as a tester
-- 📫 How to reach me : on admin@soltok.io

 <!---
 cedlautrichien/cedlautrichien is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.